Foundation vs Concealer: What's the Difference?

 What Is the Difference Between Concealer and Foundation?

+Another difference between foundation and concealer is the texture.
+Foundation is typically thinner and more fluid than concealer, which is thicker and more opaque.
 Concealer is usually more concentrated because its job is to literally conceal certain areas while foundation has a thinner consistency so that it’s able to spread across the entire face.
 Depending on the formula of each that you use, this can vary, but concealer having a thicker feel is typically the norm.
 Foundation is meant to even everything out at once and then concealer can be used as extra coverage on any spots that foundation didn’t completely cover.
-This approach allows your skin to still appear somewhat natural because the heavier formula isn’t covering your entire face, just the areas that needed a little extra TLC.
+This approach allows your skin to still appear somewhat natural because the heavier formula isn’t covering your entire face, just added to the areas that needed a little extra TLC.

 Foundation vs Concealer: Which Should You Apply First?